The Charlottesville Astronomical Society Bylaws

 Secretary: At the direction of the presiding officer, the Secretary shall keep and maintain the minutes of Executive Council Meetings and General Meetings; maintain an up to date email and address list of all General Members, maintain official club records, and, at the direction of the presiding officer, the Secretary shall correspond with other organizations and individuals.

 Treasurer: The Treasurer shall receive all funds and maintain complete and current financial records for the Society.
-The Treasurer shall be able to sign checks on behalf of the Society for any expenses up to and including $100 at any time.
-If expenses exceed $100, the Treasurer shall first obtain prior approval, either by formal vote by a simple majority, or email acknowledgement from the other three elected Officers of the Society.
+The Treasurer shall be able to make payments on behalf of the Society for any expenses up to and including $200 at any time.
+If an expense exceeds $200, the Treasurer shall first obtain prior approval, by vote of a simple majority from the other three elected Officers of the Society.
 Expenses may include donations in appreciation of an individual or organizational contribution to the Society.
 Expenses in the approved annual budget require no further approval.
 The Society is registered with the Internal Revenue Service as a 501(c)3 entity.
 Expenses shall be consistent with maintaining 501(c)3 status.
 The Treasurer shall maintain complete and current records of all dues paying Members and shall notify all dues paying Members at least 30 days prior to their Membership expiration.
 The Treasurer shall give a written annual report and other reports of financial status, either orally or in written form, as required by the Executive Council.
 The Treasurer may appoint assistants to serve at his/her discretion.
 The Treasurer shall maintain a segregated bank account for Futures funds.
 Expenditure of Futures funds is performed by the Treasurer and is at the discretion of the Futures Director only.

-Members at Large: Members at Large, appointed by the President, shall not exceed six (6) dues paying Members, and shall be confirmed by a simple majority vote of the General Membership at the annual Business meeting.
+Members at Large: Members at Large, appointed by the President shall be confirmed by a simple majority vote of the General Membership at the annual Business meeting.
 These Members at Large shall, for example, serve the Society in such areas as Newsletter Editor, Librarian, Historian, Webmaster, Public Outreach and Education, liaison with the International Dark Skies Association, and any other such groups.
 Members at Large will be appointed shortly after the annual election of the new President at the November General Business Meeting and shall be confirmed by the General Membership at the December General Business Meeting.

 Section 4.
 General Elections: